wpmetabox/docsv2/docs/extensions/mb-custom-table.md

 } );
 ```

-You can add your own custom bulk actions handler by creating a function following the naming convention `mbct_{$action}_bulk_action`.
-Please note that the action name are auto convert to lowercase and use underscores instead of hyphens in order to match with PHP function.
+You can add bulk actions handler by creating a function following the naming convention `mbct_{$action}_bulk_action`.
+Please note that the action name are auto converted to lowercase and use underscores instead of hyphens in order to match with PHP function.
 In this case, `refund-all` will be `refund_all`.

 ```php
 function mbct_refund_all_bulk_action( $request ) {